-When certain discs in the neck (cervical spine) herniate, they place pressure on the surrounding nerve tissues and can cause pain, numbness, weakness or even paralysis.
-If conservative measures of treatment do not work (physical therapy and/or medications) then your neurosurgeon may recommend a surgery to remove the damaged disc or disc fragment (discectomy), or a laminectomy (removal of any bone spurs surrounding the vertebrae).
+When certain discs in the neck (cervical spine) develop arthritis, the discs, ligaments and/or joints may place pressure on the surrounding nerve tissues and can cause pain, numbness, weakness or even paralysis.
+If conservative measures of treatment do not work (physical therapy, injections, and/or medications) then your neurosurgeon may recommend a surgery to remove the damaged disc or disc fragment In certain cases, patients are offered surgery without conservative treatment upfront.

-By removing the pressure on your spine, a cervical “decompression” may provide long-term neck pain relief as well as prevent further deterioration of the spine or longstanding neurological deficits.
-Depending on your symptoms and their underlying cause, your surgeon also may suggest an artificial disc replacement or cervical spinal fusion.
+removing the pressure on your spinal cord and/or nerves, an ACDF may provide pain relief as well as prevent further deterioration of the spine or longstanding neurological deficits.
+Depending on your symptoms and their underlying cause, your surgeon also may suggest an artificial disc replacement.
+Not all patients are candidates for artificial discs.

-If back pain is caused by degeneration of discs in your cervical (neck) or lumbar spine (lower back), your surgeon may recommend artificial disc replacement.
-In this procedure, the damaged disc is carefully removed from between two vertebrae and an artificial one is put in its place.
-This helps with motion preservation and can help eliminate the need for further surgery in the future.
+If spine pain is caused by degeneration of discs in your cervical (neck) or lumbar spine (lower back), your surgeon may recommend artificial disc replacement.
+In this procedure, the damaged disc is carefully removed from between two vertebrae and an artificial prosthetic is put in its place.
+This helps with motion preservation and can help limit the need for further surgery in the future.

-Lumbar fusion may be ideal for individuals with chronic low back pain who can’t find relief from medication or physical therapy.
+Lumbar fusion may treat certain conditions causing chronic low back pain or leg symptoms.
 This surgery is designed to permanently fuse or “join”, two or more spinal vertebrae together to restrict movement using bone grafts or metal rods or plates.

 Your surgeon will provide you with the best recommendations on whether or not a fusion is indicated using up to date evidenced based practices.

 As in most other parts of the body, tumors can arise in and around the spine.
 As such, they can cause pain, numbness/weakness/tingling or even paralysis in some cases.